GeotrekCE/Geotrek-admin/docs/import-data/command-load.rst

     * **Geometric type** : Point
     * **Expected formats** (supported by GDAL) : Shapefile, Geojson, Geopackage
     * **Template** : :download:`infrastructure.geojson <../files/import/infrastructure.geojson>`
     * **Good to know** :
        * The SRID must be 4326
        * The default encoding is UTF-8
        * Imported infrastructures are unpublished by default
        * When importing a Geopackage, the first layer is always used
-       * The command will select or create InfrastructureType values based on the `type-field` argument, taking the default value "A" for the category
+       * The command will select or create ``InfrastructureType`` values based on the ``type-field`` argument, taking the default value "A" for the category

 **Required fields**

-The following fields are mandatory to create an Infrastructure object: `name`, `type` and `category`.
+The following fields are mandatory to create an Infrastructure object: ``name``, ``type`` and ``category``.
 For each of those fields either an import field and/or a default value MUST be provided.
 If the command is unable to determine values for those fields for a given layer, the layer is skipped with an error message.

 **Default values**

-- When a default value is provided without a fieldname to import the default value is set for all Infrastructure objects.
+- When a default value is provided without a fieldname to import, the default value is set for all Infrastructure objects.
-- When a default value is provided in addition to a fieldname to import it is used as a fallback for entries without the specified import field.
+- When a default value is provided in addition to a fieldname to import, it is used as a fallback for entries without the specified import field.

 **Selection and addition of parameterized values**

-Infrastructure objects have several values from Geotrek's parameterized values sets :
+Infrastructure objects have several values from Geotrek's parameterized value sets:

-- `type` from InfrastructureType values (and `category` which is implied by the `type` value),
+- ``type`` from ``InfrastructureType`` values (and ``category`` which is implied by the ``type`` value),
-- `condition` from InfrastructureCondition values.
+- ``condition`` from ``InfrastructureCondition`` values.

-New parameterized values are created and added to Geotrek Admin if necessary.
-The command checks if the imported `type` value already exists by looking for an InfrastructureType with the right `type` + `category`.
+New parameterized values are created and added to Geotrek-admin if necessary.
+The command checks if the imported ``type`` value already exists by looking for an ``InfrastructureType`` with the right ``type`` + ``category``.

 - ``A`` category value stands for Building
 - ``E`` category value stands for Equipment